cathyatseneca/CourseRepoScripts/README.md

      * Full Name
      * Student ID
      * githubid
+   * if the ordering is not as above or you have more/less fields, you will need to adjust the script.
 3. Once the students have filled in their info.
 4. Do a quick check for duplicate entries and other mistakes...like brackets in the name field.
 5. Once its good, you can download the form as a csv file, place into the same directory as the createrepos script